yasiryagi/helpdesk/roles/council-members/README.md

 2. Distributing [Founding Member](https://github.com/Joystream/founding-members) points
 3. For Jsgenesis to vote on future Council elections

-We will focus on the first point.
+Below we will expand further on that first point.

 #### Grading of KPI Rewards
 In general, Jsgenesis will only use what is included in the forum post, and results/deliveries when grading KPIs.
 This means that any agreement made between two CMs in other channels will not be considered in case of disputes.